ops4j/org.ops4j.pax.keycloak/README.md

 ## Releases

-There is no release at this time but they willbe found in [Maven Central](https://repo1.maven.org/maven2/org/ops4j/pax/keycloak).
+The latest release is 0.1.0 and can be found in [Maven Central](https://repo1.maven.org/maven2/org/ops4j/pax/keycloak).

 ## Karaf Deployment